ShahabMokari/training-classifier-in-python/README.md

 ## Project Details

-1. Load enron email corpus into lists
+1. Load enron emails corpus into memory

-2. Extracte word features from the emails

-3. Making (features, label) list
+2. Tokenize files into word, and store them into lists

+3. Feature selection based on the words from corpus

+3. Feature extracte

-4. Training and evaluating Naive Bayes Classifier
+4. Training the NB classifier

+5. Evaluating the classifier

+6. Checing result and imporve it